Wine has become a big part of our lives and there are numerous local Indian wine producers that have some excellent wines for us to choose from.

 3. Sula Dindori Reserve Shiraz from Sula Vineyards

-The Sula Vineyards label is one of the oldest on the Indian domestic wines scene and it has some lovely wines.
+The Sula Vineyards label is one of the oldest on the Indian domestic wines scenes and it has some lovely wines.
 Among the reds the Sula Dindori Reserve Shiraz is a little gem.

-It pairs very well with Indian foods and flavours and is perfect for a Sunday biryani and wine brunch.
+It pairs very well with Indian foods and flavours and is perfect for a Sunday biryani or a nice brunch.

 Buy it here